nationalarchives/ds-wagtail-frontend-django/README.md

 This repo is for the frontend testing of components for `ds-wagtail`.
 It is written in django in order to be as close to the real templates as possible.

 It is recommended to keep templates in here as close to `ds-wagtail` as possible.
 For example if `card-group-secondary-nav` is using `{{page.title}}` to render the card's title, do not change it in this repo.
-Instead structure your data in `data.py` to reflect the template tags.
+Instead structure your data in `data.py` or in a for loop to reflect the template tags.

-Of course you can change the HTML/SASS, but it is recommended to only make template tag changes where absolutely necessary - for example, if a piece of template code is Wagtail specific and therefore crashes in this repo.
-This will reduce drift between the templates.
+Of course the HTML and SASS will change, but it is recommended to only make template tag changes where absolutely necessary - for example, if a piece of template code is Wagtail specific, and therefore crashes in this repo, you can change template tags to fix this.

+Adopting this approach will reduce drift between the templates and make it easier to implement updates into `ds-wagtail`.

 ## Initial project setup (do this once)